-The reigning Finals MVP scored those points with ridiculous efficiency.
-He made 10 of his 13 field goal attempts in the frame, including 4-for-7 from 3-point range.
+The reigning MVP scored those points with ridiculous efficiency.
+He made seven of his 10 field goal attempts, including 3-for-4 from 3-point range.

-No matter what the Knicks threw at him, there was no slowing him down.
+No matter what the Spurs threw at him, there was no slowing him down.

-Surprisingly, Durant's impressive quarter doesn't come close to making the list of highest scoring quarters in NBA history.
-He would've needed another seven points to crack the top-5 and another 13 to break one of his teammate's all-time record.
+Surprisingly, Harden's impressive quarter doesn't make the list of highest scoring quarters in NBA history.
+He would've needed another five points to crack the top-5 and another 11 to break the all-time record.

 With that in mind, let's take a look at the highest scoring quarters in NBA history...

 Chamberlain being on this list shouldn't come as a huge surprise considering he owns the NBA record for most points scored in a single game.

 23 of those points from that famous game came in the first quarter.
 He then scored 18 in the second, followed by 28 in the third, leaving him 31 points shy of the century mark with one quarter to go.

 As you know, Chamberlain got the job done.